Predicting Exporters with Machine Learning: How to use exporting scores

-From our perspective, a pure prediction exercise for firms' exporting ability is helpful to assess the distance of non-exporters to export status.
-Based on the prior knowledge that exporters and non-exporters are statistically different across many attributes, we can use baseline predictions and build a continuous indicator that gives a score to indicate the potential to successfully propose on foreign markets.
+In this Section, we provide examples of possible applications of exporting scores as either indicators for trade credit or a useful tool for assessing the trade potential of regions and industries.
+Based on the prior knowledge that exporters and non-exporters are statistically different across financial attributes, we use in-sample information to predict out-of-sample capability to export.
+Thus, it is immediate to build a continuous indicator that provides an exporting score based on previous baseline predictions, to indicate the potential of companies to successfully propose on foreign markets, i.e., their distance from export status.
+We visualize our intuition in Figure \ref{fig: intuition}, where we reported predictions for non-exporters obtained after the baseline BART-MIA in Figure \ref{fig:exporting_score}.

-Briefly, we can get a basic and simple export (probabilistic) score for any non-exporting $i$th firm that we can indicate as a distance from the export status as:
+Briefly, we can get a basic and simple export (probabilistic) score for any out-of-sample non-exporting $i$th firm, in the form:

-which is by definition bounded in a range $(0,1)$, and made conditional on the entire set of predictors $\bX_{i}$.
-In a nutshell, after we successfully train on previous in-sample information, we can just plug new out-of-sample information in and get a continuous (probabilistic) score as a distance from one, which is the value at which we can find exporters on the prediction distribution.
+which is by definition bounded in a range $(0,1)$, and made conditional on the set of predictors, $\bX_{i}$, as from previous exercises.

-We believe that such a score can be a valuable tool to design target-specific policies.
-For example, one can design better programs to promote firms' access to foreign markets.
-One can assess credit worthiness of potential exporters when they ask for financial resources to outreach foreign consumers.
-From a broader perspective, one can adopt exporting scores as indicators of competitiveness, aggregating them on a subset of firms, let's say an industry or a region, to monitor which segments of an economy have the potential to export successfully and which segments have not.
-In the following paragraphs, we discuss the benefits and limits of possible applications with the help of some descriptive statistics and back-of-the envelope calculations.